 Hurricanes and major forest fires, influenced by the altered drainage, alter the ecosystem even more rapidly.
 In 2003, Hurricane Isabel flattened 80% of the purest cedar stands in the refuge, after soil dried out and roots were unable to withstand the wind pressure.
 Fires - and prevention of fires - threaten the continued existence of the Atlantic white cedar plant community:14

 forest with Atlantic White Cedar at Dismal Swamp

 Source: US Fish and Wildlife Service National Digital Library

 The 100 miles of ditches within the Great Dismal Swamp have resulted in a lower water table, draining away rainfall before it can seep into the peat.
 The moist soil, essential to growth of the Atlantic White Cedar, has dried out.
-In 2011, the 12" of rain that fell during Hurricane Irene drained out of the swamp so quickly that the wildfire during the drought was not drowned by the hurricane.
-In 2013, Federal land managers installed new weirs to raise water levels in the ditches, hoping to re-saturate the peat and restore the natural ecosystem over time.15
+In 2011, a fire started in early August and burned for 110 days.
+The 12" of rain that fell during Hurricane Irene in late August drained out of the swamp so quickly that the wildfire was not drowned by the massive amount of rain.15

 Jerico Ditch, Great Dismal Swamp National Wildlife Refuge